 Deprivation (or disadvantage) is a term often used to describe neighbourhoods that are lacking in their ability to provide the resources that support good health and wellbeing.
-Characteristics of disadvantaged areas include things like a high concentration of poverty; high unemployment; poorer educational opportunities; higher crime rates; barriers to accessing housing, healthcare or other important services; and poorer-quality living environments (e.g. overcrowded or run-down housing).77
+Characteristics of disadvantaged areas include things like a high concentration of poverty; high unemployment; poorer educational opportunities; higher crime rates; barriers to accessing housing, healthcare or other important services; and poorer-quality living environments (e.g. overcrowded or run-down housing).

 Poverty and disadvantage affect large numbers of children and young people in the UK.
-In 2017/18, there were three million children living in relative lowincome households (households with an income below 60% of the median household income).78 This is particularly pronounced in areas like Glasgow, where in 2017 over 34% of children were estimated to be living in poverty.79 Living in poverty or disadvantage has been associated with poorer mental health in both adults and children.80-86 One review estimated that children from disadvantaged families were two to three times more likely to have mental health problems than their peers.83 There are many reasons why this may be the case, ranging from reduced access to social and community resources^{84,85,87} to increased likelihood of difficulties or stress at home,^{80,83} to greater exposure to discrimination or violence.84,88 Children themselves describe feeling excluded and isolated due to not having as many possessions as their friends, feeling anxious about their family income, being unable to access the same opportunities and leisure activities as their peers, and lacking affordable transport and safe spaces to socialise.89
+In 2017/18, there were three million children living in relative low-income households (households with an income below 60% of the median household income).75 Living in poverty or disadvantage has been associated with poorer mental health in both adults and children.76-82 One review estimated that children from disadvantaged families were two to three times more likely to have mental health problems than their peers.
+There are many reasons why this may be the case, ranging from reduced access to social and community resources to increased likelihood of difficulties or stress at home, to greater exposure to discrimination or violence.
+Children themselves describe feeling excluded and isolated due to not having as many possessions as their friends, feeling anxious about their family income, being unable to access the same opportunities and leisure activities as their peers, and lacking affordable transport and safe spaces to socialise.85